,

 Inspiring Young Scientists at St Andrew’s

-Children develop secure scientific knowledge by revisiting and building on key concepts and vocabulary over time, supporting long-term understanding.
-Working scientifically skills are carefully developed and revisited across each year group, ensuring clear progression as pupils build confidence, accuracy and independence in their scientific thinking.
+Practical activities are at the heart of our lessons, helping pupils deepen their understanding through hands-on experiences.
+Children develop secure scientific knowledge by revisiting and building on key concepts and vocabulary over time, while working scientifically skills are carefully developed across each year group to ensure clear progression, confidence and independence.

 Our Science Ambassadors

-At St Andrew’s, our Science Ambassadors play an important role in promoting a love of science across the school.
+Our Science Ambassadors play an important role in promoting a love of science across the school.
 These pupils have received special training to help them understand what it means to be a science leader and how to inspire others through investigation, curiosity and teamwork.

 Our ambassadors share their enthusiasm by planning and leading regular lunchtime science activities, as well as helping to bring events such as Science Week to life.
 They support activities and encourage the whole school to get involved, helping to create an exciting and positive science culture across St Andrew’s.